EduardoMDSousa/Vz-Printhead-MGN12H-main/README.md

 Spacers and so on, can be edited in cad and exported for printing, if any user can't edit I'll be happy to help edit and export the essentials.

+in the extra parts folder, the head doc for Klicky prob and NRG versions will also be available

 you can find me on the Facebook Group as Eduardo Sousa or on discord @EduardoSousa#7556

 Credits, from the original version and Readme, go to Simon Vez